mstewartgallus/mstewartgallus/README.md

 ### Addendum

 I am a trans woman.
-I used to go by the name "Steven" and use the email stevenselectronicmail@gmail.com .
+I used to use a different name and email.
 These details may pop up in older work.
 I do not use the name or email anymore.

 <!--